lorenzo-costa/DCESBM/README.md

 The codebase serves two main purposes:
 1. **Simulation Studies:** Scripts to reproduce the synthetic experiments in the thesis, demonstrating the performance of ESBMs under different network settings.
-2. **Goodreads Book Ratings Analysis:** An empirical study applying ESBM and its degree-corrected variant to a large-scale **Goodreads dataset** of book ratings.
+2. **Analysis of real-world dataset from Goodreads:** An empirical study applying ESBM and its degree-corrected variant to a large-scale **Goodreads dataset** of book ratings.

-This repository provides a **reproducible workflow** for both simulation experiments and real-world analysis.

 ### Data
 The dataset is not stored in this repository due to its size.
 However: